 During your time with us on the programme, you will be staying on the project site that offers some of the best views we have ever seen.
 Based in the lush forests of Sri Lanka, you are surrounded by a ring of striking mountains where you will look out onto a large reservoir where elephants love to bath!

-The accommodation is very spacious with lots of room and has a high roof to catch the cooling breezes from the lake.
+With lots of rooms and the ability to accommodate up to 30 people, where you will stay is very spacious with a high roof, which helps to cool the property as gentle breezes blow along from the neighbouring lake.
 Although basic, it is comfortable and clean.
 You will be staying with other volunteers from around the world, so you can be sure to make new lasting friendships.

 You will be sleeping in shared single sex rooms with up to 8 people per room in single beds.
 There are shared bathrooms that have western style toilets and cold showers.
 This will not be much of an issue though as the pipes are warmed by the sun and after a long walk in the wilderness you will appreciate the freshness of a cold shower!

-All of the essentials are provided, such as electric fans, mosquito nets, pillows and clean bed sheets.
-Please bring your own towels.
+All of the essentials are provided for you, such as mosquito nets, electric fans, pillows and clean bed sheets.
+However towels are not included, so please remember to bring your own.

 There is a large communal area where everyone normally congregates of an evening.
 There are many board games to play and you can also get involved with some of the lectures.